abhinavbansal2090/task/README.md

 You need PHP version >= 5.5.0 or later installed to use the Contentstack PHP SDK.
 MySQL 5.0

-Working of task
+Flow of task
+Step 1:
-Call the 3rd party API
+  Call the 3rd part API using PHP Cli

+Step 2:
+ Store the API data into mySQL 5.0

+ Step 3:
+  Show the data on frontend
-Save the data into database using prepared statement in MySQL 5.0 Show data at frontend and filter data according to filter fields.
+  Filter/search the data according to filter data